Vyral/bud-gragg/_drafts/the-best-way-to-refer-us.md

 {% include youtube.html %}

-We wanted to quickly let you know the best way to refer us to your friends and family.
+<center>We wanted to quickly let you know the best way to refer us to your friends and family.</center>

 Thank you so much for your referrals over the years\! **We cannot tell you how grateful we are for you and all that you’ve done for us**.
 This is an extension of the last blog post we did about referring us.
 Feel free to <u><a target="_blank" href="https://budandkristin.com/let-us-be-your-trusted-referral-source.html">watch that video here</a></u>\!